Dashello API

 Authentication

-Every request requires an API key sent as a Bearer token in the Authorization header.
-You generate API keys from your Dashello Settings page.
+Every request to the API requires an API key sent as a Bearer token in the Authorization header.
+You generate API keys from your Dashello Settings → API Keys page.

 How to authenticate